-Château Jouclary Les Amandiers 2017
+Château Jouclary Les Amandiers 2019

-Black cherries and hints of the cigar box on the nose, and this leads into a suppler, more concentrated wine with blackberry flavours and subtle hints of woodsmoke.
+Black cherries and hints of the cigar box greet you on the nose, and this leads into a supple, more concentrated wine with blackberry and fig flavours, and subtle hints of woodsmoke.
 It finishes long with a hint of liquorice.
-A more complex wine it will go beautifully with lamb or beef.
+A more complex wine, it will go beautifully with lamb or beef.

-It is so fruity that it is a joy to drink now, but it will age well over the next couple of years.
+Very much in the style of a good Bordeaux, it is so fruity that it is a joy to drink now, but it will age well over the next couple of years.